yongpark/twilioproject/README.md

 - Uses Twilio API to automate calling.
 - Utilizes TwiMl Bins to support customized call messages.

-## Project Design

-Twilio Alarm Clock was built in a few days.

 ## Technology

 Twilio Alarm Clock is a single-page application built on Node.js and React.js with dependencies on the frontend and backend including Twilio, moment.js, and Mongoose.